kreasof-ai/GL-SDM/projects/urm/docs/triton-optimization-report.md

 call removes most of the measured ~12-13 us/token integration cost without any new kernel.

-## Addendum - compiler architecture iteration
+## Addendum - compiler architecture and schedule-confirmation closure

-A follow-on iteration (see git history after this file's last result update) established the compiler layer those next steps plug into: docs/compiler-charter.md, docs/coda-retrospective.md, the verified rewrite system under `src/urm/compiler/`, the routed-reduction row-scale epilogue prototype (`results/compiler/routed-scale-epilogue/`), the simulated communication planner, and the preset compilation matrix (`results/compiler/compilation-matrix.json`).
+The now-closed compiler-validation tranche established the compiler layer that future family slices plug into: docs/compiler-charter.md, docs/coda-retrospective.md, the verified rewrite system under `src/urm/compiler/`, the routed-reduction row-scale epilogue prototype (`results/compiler/routed-scale-epilogue/`), the simulated communication planner, and the preset compilation matrix (`results/compiler/compilation-matrix.json`).
+Schedule integration is closed by the solver-guided selection artifact, explicitly exploratory fresh-process stability artifact, and canonical paired confirmation artifact under `results/compiler/solver/`.
+The confirmation run retains raw paired blocks and child provenance, confirms three of eight shortlisted schedules under the 2.5% upper-bound rule, selects the `block_d=128/num_warps=4/num_stages=1` segmented per-query schedule, and excludes the solver-selected schedule whose confidence upper bound is 6.42%.
 Headline attention numbers were re-derived from the committed artifact during the same pass: worst steady-state FA-direct paired median is **+2.32%** and the worst bootstrap-CI upper bound is **+4.53%** (`tests/test_artifact_schemas.py` pins docs to